 Tomasz Szerszeń “Architecture of Survival”, 2017 / 2019, photography

-The photographic series Architecture of Survival is devoted to the ephemeral architecture that the artist, photographer, anthropologist and writer discovered on the Greek island of Samothrace.
-Temporary shelters made of stones, sticks and old blankets, built by city dwellers who come here to rest from civilisation, try a different life, or to be alone.
+The photographic series Architecture of Survival by Tomasz Szerszeń is devoted to the ephemeral architecture that the artist, photographer, anthropologist and writer discovered on the Greek island of Samothrace.
+Temporary shelters made of stones, sticks and old blankets, are built by city dwellers who come here to rest from civilisation, try a different life, or just simply to spend some time by themselves.

-The photographs in the Studio Gallery collection are part of a series that includes several dozen black-and-white photograms and was shown in our exhibition “Transfert” in 2019.
+The photographs in the Galeria Studio collection are part of a series that includes several dozen black-and-white photograms and was shown in our exhibition “Transfert” in 2019.

 Dorota Jarecka